curvenote/quantecon-theme/template/README.md

-# QuantEcon Theme for Myst Markdown
+# QuantEcon Theme for MyST Markdown

 A dedicated MyST interactive book theme for the QuantEcon lectures and books.